 About 3 hours from Shinjuku by train and bus

-Pink, white, magenta, and light purple flowers carpet the ground at Fuji Motosuko Resort during the annual Mt Fuji Shibazakura Festival.
+Pink, white, magenta, and light purple flowers carpet the ground at Fuji Motosuko Resort during the annual Mt.
+Fuji Shibazakura Festival.
+In total, there are around 800,000 flowers.

 Going by ordinary public transport, you’ll first need to get from Tokyo to Kawaguchiko, the biggest hub in the Fuji Five Lakes region.
-From Kawaguchiko Station, there is a shuttle service to the festival grounds (though sadly it’s not free).
+From Kawaguchiko Station, there is a shuttle service called Shiba-Sakura, running to the festival grounds (¥2,350 including entrance ticket; 30-40 minutes).

 Also, if you’re keen to see more of Fuji Five Lakes, but don’t want to sort out the transport, this one-day tour from Tokyo packs in a lot, including: strawberry picking, entry to the Fuji Shibazakura Festival, a ride up to the Saiko Iyashi no Sato traditional village, and a visit to Lake Yamanakako.